coder745/josh_website/about.md

     <h2>About Me</h2>
     <article>
       <p>
       My name is Josh Young.
-I am a web developer living and working in Huntsville, Alabama.
+I am a web developer living and working in Franklin, Tennessee.
 I enjoy all things tech related.
 I am not a huge blogger, but I enjoy writing small posts about what I am currently  working with or technologies that I am using.
 Maybe something I say here will help someone in their journey; or at the very least provide a central place for me to document what I have learned when working through new projects.</p>
     </article>

     <article>
       <h3>My Job</h3>
       <p>For my day job, I maintain web applications, websites, other apps for my employer,
-      <a href='https://www.hsvutil.org'>Huntsville Utilities</a>.
-Most of the work I do is internal to the company and not hosted publicly.
-In a typical day, I work primarily with PHP, HTML, CSS, JavaScript and their accompanying technologies such as build tools, testing frameworks, and the like.</p>
+      <a href='https://www.daveramsey.com'>Ramsey Solutions</a>.
+In a typical day, I work primarily with Rails, Ruby, CSS, SASS, JavaScript and their accompanying technologies such as build tools, testing frameworks, and the like.</p>
-      <p>As opportunities are provided, I am always open to using additional languages and technologies.
-Over my time at Huntsville Utilities, I have had the opportunity to work with other technologies such as Objective-C, C#, ASP.NET and Python.
+      <p>In the past, I have had the opportunity to work with many technologies including, but not limited to: PHP, Laravel, Objective-C, C#, ASP.NET and Python.
 On the <a href='/resume'>Resume</a> portion of this site, I have listed some of my job duties in more detail.</p>
     </article>

     <article>